davib21/davib21.github.io/_pages/about.md

 As an undergrad student focused at Medical Sciences, I'm currently interested in themes that combine hard and clinical sciences.
 Apart from my specific area, I'm also an enthusiast of mathematics.

-Nowadays, I'm teaching Physics III (Electromagnetism) at the Popular Preparatory Course for University Entrance Exams of the School Of Agricultural Sciences (Unesp, Brasil), and biochemistry tutor at the Medical School (Unesp, Brasil).
+Nowadays, I'm teaching Physics III (Electromagnetism) at the Popular Preparatory Course for University Entrance Exams of the School Of Agricultural Sciences (Unesp, Brasil), and biochemistry as a tutor at the Medical School (Unesp, Brasil).

 Awards and Recognition
 ======